There’s a lot of buzz about millennials today and how to market to them.

-Appeal to these aspirations, and you’ll be speaking to them in a way that resonates with them.
+Appeal to these aspirations, and you’ll speak to them in a way that resonates with them.

 Boomers buy products and services for others, not just themselves

-Boomers love to invest in educational products and services, especially for their grandchildren (ahem, the millennials).
+Boomers love investing in educational products and services, especially for their grandchildren (millennials).

 If you can market your products in this way, you’ll grab their attention.

-They value education, loyalty, and authenticity, and any kind of content or product that fulfills that goal will be of interest to them.
+They value education, loyalty, and authenticity; any content or product that fulfills that goal will interest them.

-When we dug into the marketing, we discovered that a large percentage of their buyers were in the baby-boom generation!
+When we dug into the marketing, we discovered that many of their buyers were in the baby boom generation.

 Further research showed that many baby boomers had taken on the role of primary caregivers of their grandchildren.

-As young parents pursued their careers, these grandparents used their retirement to provide care to their grandchildren.
+As young parents pursued their careers, these grandparents used their retirement to care for their grandchildren.

 Boomers are active online shoppers